 The castle of Eger (Erlau in German) is in north Hungary.
 As it is, after long hesitation I added it to the Ottoman Occupied Lands because after a heroic period it was taken by the Ottomans, after all.
 Eger was guarding the roads toward the mining cities in the west of Upper Hungary and to the east, to the great city of Kassa (Kosice, Kaschau).
 Look at the animation video of the Pazirik Kft that shows us the construction of Eger before 1552:

 The city was already a bishop center in Saint Istvan’s age in 1009.
 Its stone castle was built after the year 1248.
-The famous wine production dates back to the 14th century, however, the red wine was produced only later.
+The famous wine production dates back to the 14th century, however, red wine was produced only later.
 During the Ottoman wars, the warriors drank white wine, unlike what the legend says.
 (Note, I use the Oriental name order for Hungarian names where family names come first.)

 In the autumn of 1552, Captain Dobó István and his 2200 soldiers were successful in defending the fortress and northern Hungary from the expanding Ottoman Empire.
 The Ottoman army was led by Kara Achmed Pasha and numbered 35-40,000 men from the Rumelian army (and an Anatolian contingent) and the troops of Ahmed Pasha from Buda.
 The Ottomans had 16 zarbuzans (very large siege cannons) as well as 150 medium and smaller pieces of artillery and a fleet of two thousand camels, which proved to be highly useful in the collection and transportation of wood to the site used for the construction of temporary siege platforms.